kyma-project/control-plane/docs/kyma-environment-broker/03-13-custom-administrators.md

    }"
 ```

-An update request with the valid `administrators` parameter overwrites the last list of administrators.
+In the update request, the **administrators** parameter overwrites the last list of administrators.
-See the example below:
+See the example:

 ```bash
    export VERSION=1.15.0